Are you looking for the best free GoPro editing software? Awesome! In this post, I’ll share the best options for free GoPro editing software.

 - Blender (Free) This open source software comes highly praised.
 Should be worth a look.

-- Filmora Wondershare (Free and Paid) See how to get a free premium license below.
+- Filmora Wondershare (Free and Paid) Trial version (unpaid) has the same functionality as the premium – except that output videos have a watermark.
+See how to get a free premium license below.

 - iMovie for Mac (Free) Popular and free but you’ll have to own (buy) a Mac to use it.